Adult-onset asthma is asthma that develops in adulthood. In most cases, people develop asthma during childhood, though it can arise at any age.

 In some cases, treatment includes oral steroids.
 However, oral steroids may increase blood sugar levels and possibly worsen other conditions, such as glaucoma and osteoporosis, which can occur in adulthood.

-One of the most important factors that influences the severity of the disease is cigarette smoking.
+One of the most important factors that influence the severity of the disease is cigarette smoking.

-A 2014 study looked at the factors affecting asthma severity in 128 adults with new onset of adult asthma.
+A 2014 study looked at the factors affecting asthma severity in 200 adults with new onset adult asthma.

 - asthma severity increased in 13.3% of the people